indrajiita/test/Upload PNG via SSH.md

 ## What is SSH?<a id="what-is-ssh"></a>

 SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data, and `ssh` is the linux SSH client command.
+With SSH, you can:

+- Secure remote access to resources
+- Execute commands remotely
+- Automate file transfers

 Sending files over SSH relies on the SCP (Secure Copy Protocol), which securely transfers files and folders between two machines.

-For more information about the syntax and options, consalt the manual pages by running these commands:
+For more information about the syntax and options, consult the manual pages by running these commands:

 - For SSH: `man ssh`
 - For SCP: `man scp`

 ## Limitations<a id="limitations"></a>

-This article covers how to copy PNG files from a local host to a remote host, both running on Linux or MacOS.
+This article covers how to copy PNG files from a local host to a remote host, both running on Unix or Linux OS.
 For other cases, see [Related topics](#related-topics).

 ## Before you start<a id="before-you-start"></a>